 Bracing and Splinting for Chronic Pain

 Braces and splints come in many shapes and sizes.
-Although they're generally used for acute injuries—keeping a sprained knee or twisted ankle stable, for example—braces and splints can also be used as a treatment option to control chronic pain.
+Although they're generally used for acute injuries—keeping a sprained neck, knee or twisted ankle stable, for example—braces and splints can also be used as a treatment option to control chronic pain.

 Because they're multi-purpose treatments, braces and splints may be beneficial in treating numerous conditions associated with pain.

 Below are some conditions that can be treated with braces or splints:

 - Carpal tunnel syndrome: Wrist splints can help with the pain, tingling, and numbness associated with carpal tunnel syndrome because they prevent your wrist from staying bent in positions that irritate the nerve, especially while you're sleeping.